dsonifullstackdev/string_calculator/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is Simple String calculator application.

+It requires:
+Ruby: 3.1
+Rails: 7.1.3.4

+Requirements to install:

-* Ruby version
+* Ruby version: 3.1

+* Rails version: 7.1.3.4

-* System dependencies
+* System dependencies: tested with ubuntu 20.04

-* Configuration
+* Configuration: Not required

-* Database creation

-* Database initialization
+* Database creation: Not required

+Process to run it
+ 1) install the bundle with command: bundle install
-* How to run the test suite
+ 2) run the test with command: bundle exec rspec

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+ Main Logic file: app/services/simple_calculator.rb Test cases file: spec/simple_calculator_spec